Temporary protection as a durable solution? The 'return turn' in asylum policies in Europe (TemPro)

 - How do temporary protection regimes relate to states’ duties to promote durable solutions and inclusive societies under the UN Global Compact for Refugees and the Sustainable Development Goals?

 The project is lead by Jessica Schultz, senior researcher at the Chr.
-Michelsens Institute and researcher at SKOK's WAIT project.
-From UiB, researcher Marry-Anne Karlsen at SKOK is part of the team.
+Michelsens Institute.
+From UiB, researcher Marry-Anne Karlsen and postdoctor Kari Anne Klovholt Drangsland at SKOK are part of the team.
 Researchers at Coventry University og University of Aarhus are also involved in TemPro.